cmower/optas/doc/mainpage.md

 # OpTaS Documentation

-This is the documentation for OpTaS.
+OpTaS is an OPtimization-based TAsk Specification library for task and motion planning (TAMP), trajectory optimization, and model predictive control.